Skip to main content

 • Å·ÖÞ±ÍøÍ¶_Å·ÖÞ±ÍâΧapp-Ͷע¹ÙÍø offers a major and minor in history, and a history teaching major.

-• More than 50% of history students double-major.
+• More than 50% of history students have two or more majors.
 History is ideal for combining with any study of the intersections of people, places and cultures: geography; sociology and anthropology; religion; political science; women, gender and sexuality studies, and more.
 Most pre-law students choose a history major.

-• The six faculty members all have a Ph.D. and are leaders in innovative education methods, published research and international programs; one was honored as the Illinois Professor of the Year.
+• The six faculty members all have a Ph.D. and are leaders in innovative education methods, published research and international programs.
+Dr. Lendol Calder was honored as the Illinois Professor of the Year and is a finalist for a national teaching excellence award.

 • Å·ÖÞ±ÍøÍ¶_Å·ÖÞ±ÍâΧapp-Ͷע¹ÙÍø history professors encourage and guide students to study abroad, take internships and participate in academic conferences ¡ª and $2,000 with Augie Choice supports any of these experiences.